Grow Food for Good®

 Please direct all questions about our Grow Food for Good program to info@kinshipfarm.org

 In 2024, Grow Food for Good delivered 2,654 fresh, free-range eggs to families served by the Acord Food Pantry in Hamilton, MA!
-Watch for our social media updates like the one to the right to track our progress each year.
+Follow us on our Facebook and Instagram social media accounts for updates like the one to the right to track our progress during the year.

 Bridgewell and Kinship Farm Partnership